ton-blockchain/liquid-staking-contract/Readme.md

 - withdraw Validator (only from Validator)
 - demand to send stake to Elector (only from Validator)
 - stake from Elector (only from Elector)
-- Governance requests (from Stopcock, Sudoer)
+- Governance requests (from Halter, Sudoer)
 - approve/disapprove (from Approver)
 bounces
 - bounce of sent stake to Elector (only from Elector)